Anne Frank Center for Mutual Respect: History

 The organization was originally known as the American Friends of the Anne Frank Center.
 According to the Center, it originated as an affiliate of the Anne Frank House in Amsterdam.
 Both the House and the Anne Frank Fonds in Basel, Switzerland, are among the Anne Frank Center's worldwide organizational partners.
 It said on its website that it was founded in 1959 with Anne's father Otto Frank as one of its founders.
 That was disputed by The Atlantic, which reported in an April 2017 profile of the group that past staffers and documentation indicate it was actually started in 1977, with no involvement by Otto Frank.
 After the Atlantic article appeared, the organization provided a document from 1959 which shows that Otto Frank gave permission to use of his name in fundraising literature for the Anne Frank Foundation Inc. in the United States and Amsterdam, and that he was listed as president of the Foundation.

 It is described by its chairman Peter Rapaport as neither a Jewish nor a Holocaust organization.
 While it speaks out against antisemitism, it also criticizes what it sees as sexism, racism, Islamophobia, homophobia, transphobia, ableism, and other issues.
 It is headquartered in New York City and one of its former executive directors was political activist Steven Goldstein, known for his advocacy of LGBT rights as founder of Garden State Equality.
 It was under Goldstein's leadership that the Center changed its name to add "mutual respect", and broadened its mission to include an emphasis on "exposing and fighting hate".

 From 2011 to 2016 the center had a small public gallery in lower Manhattan.

+On June 12, 2026, on Anne Frank's 97th birthday, the organization launched @AnneFrankLifeStory, a TikTok and Instagram project aimed at introducing younger audiences to Anne Frank's story and Holocaust education through short-form social media content.